 NO PLACE LIKE

-No Place Like documents the artist’s return to the ten houses of her childhood and her encounters with the families who live in them now.
-Through these visits, Miller explores the uncanniness of reentering spaces she once called home, revealing the tension between memory and absence.
-As guest and ghost, she photographs herself in living rooms with the current occupants, and outside the houses, whether or not she was invited in.
+No Place Like documents my return to the ten houses of my childhood and my encounters with the families who live in them now.
+Through these visits, I explore the uncanniness of reentering spaces I once called home, revealing the tension between memory and absence.
+As guest and ghost, I photograph myself in living rooms with the current occupants, and outside the houses, whether or not I was invited in.
 The series lingers in the unease of the familiar yet distant, asking what it means to become a stranger in your own home – if you can still call it that.